aaronparker/aaronparker.github.io/_posts/2022-02-19-dynamic-device-collections-without-configmgr.md

 ### Components

-The approach to building a dynamice device collection for Microsoft Intune builds on several components:
+The approach to building a dynamic device collection for Microsoft Intune builds on several components:

 * **Microsoft Intune Endpoint Analytics Proactive Remediations** - collects hardware and software inventory from manage devices
 * **Azure Log Analytics** - stores hardware and software inventory data